lazykern/ecommerce-api-docs/data/processed/lazada/guides/quick-start-guide/register-an-application.md

 ## Apply for application category

 Application category is used for initializing data configuration when the application is created.
-It is a template that defines the APP's authorization strategy, authorization duration, API group permission, API call limit strategy and other information.
+It is a template that defines the APP’s authorization strategy, authorization duration, API group permission, API call limit strategy and other information.
 An application can belong to only one application category.

 Currently, Lazada Open Platform provides the following application categories: